advancing events in event display

 Issue 2: Can you verify whether this occurs with a file written with the current development?
 Regardless, please provide an example data file name and path that allows me to reproduce the problem.

-#3 Updated by Christopher Green almost 8 years ago
+#3 Updated by Christopher Green over 8 years ago

 - Status changed from Assigned to Feedback

 Please note: send email direct to me at